rotblauer/wmmd/README.md

 ### Limitations and ~~shit~~ hit list
 - Sometimes the auto-scroll gets weird.

-- You have to `go get` it; wmd depends on external html, css, and image files and I don't have the patience to transfer them to bindata.
+- You have to `go get` it; wmmd depends on external html, css, and image files and I don't have the patience to transfer them to bindata.
 - Otherwise it is perfect.